+November 21 telecon discussion: Note: might be separate issue outside the scope of this comment relating to last paragraph in 9.5.
+Broader text exists.
+Need to find and cite.
+Discuss on Dec 12th telecom – Mark R.

 Proposed resolution: Reject

 Discussion: The text pointed to by the commenter (e.g., last paragraph of 9.5) describes the behaviour of the transmitter DMG STA.
 From a receiver point of view, because support to Block Ack is mandatory to DMG STAs, the receiving STA would have to be able to comply with the noted paragraph and “… shall support the concurrent reception of fragments of at least three MSDUs or MMPDUs”